Genivia/ugrep/README.md

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
-See also options -A, -B, and -C.
+See also options -A, -B, and  -C.   Disables  multi-line matching.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, .jar, .pax, .tar, .zip)  and  compressed  archives  (e.g.  .taz, .tgz,  .tpz,  .tbz,  .tbz2,  .tb2,  .tz2,  .tlz,  and  .txz) are searched and matching pathnames of files in archives are  output in  braces.
 If  -g, -O, -M, or -t is specified, searches files within archives whose name  matches  globs,  matches  file  name extensions,  matches file signature magic bytes, or matches file types, respectively.
 Supported compression formats: gzip (.gz), compress  (.Z),  zip,  bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz  (requires  suffix  .lzma, .tlz, .xz, .txz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is read, unless recursive searches are specified which exam- ine the working directory.

            If  no  FILE arguments are specified and one of the options -g, -O, -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are performed as if -r was specified.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match  newlines,  unless one or more of the context options -A, -B, -C, or -y is used, or option -v is used.

     EXIT STATUS